A question i’m oftern asked is will phone cameras replace DSLRs, here are my thought on this subject.

 Personally, I believe that phone cameras will replace DSLRs over the next 10 years.
 Many photographers and videographers love being able to pull out their phones and take high-quality pictures and videos without lugging around a huge bag and all the extras you need with a DSLR.

-Phone Cameras Will Eventually Replace DSLR’s, Here’s Why:
+Will Phone Cameras Replace DSLRs? – Maybe, Here’s Why:

 - Phones camera are becoming more intelligent with the use of AI